mctools/simplebuild-dgcode/doc/source/geo.rst

 with daughter volumes inside their mother volumes, and the world volume being at the root of this tree.

+While developing a geometry, you most certainly will want to visualise the effect of the code you are developing.
+Visualisation of geometry can for instance be performed by supplying a ``--viewer`` flag to any :ref:`sim-script
+<sbsimscript>` or simply via the with the ``sb_g4utils_geodisplay``
+command.
+Refer to :ref:`the dedicated page <sb3dvis>` for details about how to use the visualisation tools.

 As concerns creation of ``G4Material`` objects, dgcode provides a handy way to set these up from simple strings (cf. :ref:`an intro here <sbmatdef>` and the list of examples in the :ref:`cookbook <sbmatcookbook>`).
 Thus, assuming you